croningp/oligoss/documentation/source/index.rst

 #####################

-Welcome to the documentation for Oligomer-Soup-Sequencing (OLIGOSS), a software tool for *de novo* oligomer sequencing from LC-MS/MS data brought to you by the `Cronin Group <>`_.
+Welcome to the documentation for Oligomer-Soup-Sequencing (OLIGOSS), a software tool for *de novo* oligomer sequencing from LC-MS/MS data brought to you by `The Cronin Group <http://www.chem.gla.ac.uk/cronin/>`_.

 **Developers**: David Doran, Emma Clarke and Graham Keenan.

 .. toctree::
    :maxdepth: 4

    getting started
+   installation
    input_parameters/index
    configuration_files/index
-   workflows/index

 Indices and tables
 ==================